luomus/bird-identification/README.md

 - Expects that
   - Audio filenames are in format `[part1].[extension]`
   - Extension is `wav`, `mp3` or `flac`
-  - If data files have already been generated with another application (e.g. BirdNET), they are in the same directory as the audio files and in format `[part1].[part2].results.csv`
-  - Data files have columns: `Start (s), End (s), Scientific name, Common name, Confidence, [Optional columns]`
 - If classification stops with message "Killed", try restarting the Docker container.
 It's unclear what causes this issue.

 ### Generating validation report

 This reads tabular files containing species identifications, and generates an HTML report with example audio files for validation, and statistics and charts of the species.

-- First do species identification, see above
+- First do species identification, see above.
+Validation report generation expects that:
+  - Data files are in the same directory as the audio files and in format `[part1].[part2].results.csv`
+  - Data files have columns: `Start (s), End (s), Scientific name, Common name, Confidence, [Optional columns]`
 - Run the script with `python main_report.py --dir <subfolder>`
 - Optional parameters:
   - `--thr`: Detection threshold as a decimal number between 0<>1, default 0.5